pluralsight/guides-cms/docs/github_repo_layout.rst

 article.md
 ^^^^^^^^^^

-This file is the raw content in the [markdown](http://daringfireball.net/projects/markdown/) format.
+This file is the raw content in the `markdown <http://daringfireball.net/projects/markdown/>`_ format.

 ^^^^^^^^^^^^
 details.json
 ^^^^^^^^^^^^

-This is the metadata for the guide in the [json format](https://en.wikipedia.org/wiki/JSON).
-We chose JSON because it's fairly readable and easy to use with lots of languages.
+This is the metadata for the guide in the `json format <https://en.wikipedia.org/wiki/JSON>`_.
+We chose JSON because it's fairly readable and easy to use withlots of languages.

 Why two files?
 ^^^^^^^^^^^^^^